-Analysis of the commitments made from countries in the region showed that 41 per cent of the commitments are linked to the UNFPA Three Zeros themes family planning, maternal mortality and gender-based violence.
+Analysis of the commitments made from countries in the region showed that 34 per cent of the commitments are linked to UNFPA Three Zeros themes family planning, maternal mortality, gender-based violence.

-Overall, almost half (49 per cent) of the Africa regional commitments are also linked to the five themes of the commitments of the Nairobi summit, Demographic Diversity, Financing ICPD, Gender-Based Violence, Sexual and Reproductive healthcare in humanitarian and fragile contexts, and Universal Health Coverage with a heavy focus, 120 commitments, on Demographic Diversity, Financing and Gender-Based Violence.
+The region's data showed that 22 per cent of commitments are also linked to the five Nairobi Summit commitment themes - Demographic Diversity, Financing ICPD, Gender-Based Violence, Sexual and Reproductive healthcare in humanitarian and fragile contexts, and Universal Health Coverage.